Swiss VAT: the essentials

 When importing goods into Switzerland by a Swiss company, the importer must pay VAT.

-The VAT on imports is levied by the Federal Customs Administration (FCA).
-This measure is mainly aimed at not disadvantaging Swiss companies that make their purchases in Switzerland and therefore pay VAT from those who import goods from abroad.
+VAT on imports is levied by the Federal Customs Administration (FCA).
+The main aim of this measure is not to disadvantage Swiss companies who make their purchases in Switzerland, and therefore pay VAT, compared with those who import goods from abroad.

-The calculation of the VAT, is based on the invoice price by the supplier of the goods to which are added the costs to the place of destination in Switzerland.
-The foreign VAT is not taken into account in this calculation as long as it is clearly indicated on the invoice or in the sales contract.
+VAT is calculated on the basis of the price invoiced by the supplier of the goods, plus costs incurred up to the destination in Switzerland.
+Foreign VAT is not taken into account in this calculation, provided it is clearly indicated on the invoice or in the sales contract.

-A proof must of course be given to the customs office at the time of importation (e.g.: invoice, sales contract, etc.).
+Proof must of course be provided to the customs office at the time of import (e.g. invoice, sales contract, etc.).
+In addition, the importation of certain goods is tax-free, see Art.53 LTVA.

 Import taxes can be recovered.